-No matter how your T-bone accident occurred, the evidence at the scene will go a long way to determine who shares responsibility.
+No matter how your t-bone accident occurred, the evidence at the scene will go a long way toward determining who shares responsibility.
 If possible, you should document as much as you can, which may include taking pictures, recording videos, and collecting statements and contact information from eyewitnesses.

-A T-bone accident occurs when the front of one vehicle strikes the side of another, forming the shape of a “T” at the point of impact.
+A t-bone accident occurs when the front of one vehicle strikes the side of another, forming the shape of a “T” at the point of impact.
 They can happen at intersections when one driver disregards a stop sign or red light and drives through the intersection at the same time another vehicle traverses the intersection.
-A bad judgment call on a green light can also cause a T-bone accident.
+A bad judgment call on a green light can also cause a t-bone accident.

 T-bone accidents do not only occur at intersections, though.
 They can happen on a highway or interstate when a driver loses control of their vehicle and skids sideways.
-T bone accidents also happen in parking lots.
+T-bone accidents also happen in parking lots.
 A driver could be backing out of a parking space, for instance, when another vehicle comes along and strikes from the side.

-Numerous scenarios can result in a T-bone collision with more than one party at fault.
-A personal injury lawyer may help to evaluate your T-bone accident and determine liability.
+Numerous scenarios can result in a t-bone collision with more than one party at fault.
+A personal injury lawyer may help to evaluate your t-bone accident and determine liability.

 The Drivers Involved

 If a driver crosses an intersection on a green light at the same time another driver runs the light and strikes them from the side, then the driver at the bottom of the “T” must assume fault.
-On the other hand, if the driver who got hit from the side is the one who ran the light, while the other vehicle had green, then the driver at the top of the “T” is at fault.
+If the driver who got hit from the side is the one who ran the light, while the other vehicle had green, then the driver at the top of the “T” is at fault.

 The Vehicle Manufacturer

-If one or more of the vehicles involved in a T-bone collision contained faulty components that contributed to the crash, such as bad brakes or a stuck accelerator, the vehicle manufacturer may share partial or full liability for your losses and injuries.
+If one or more of the vehicles involved in a t-bone collision contained faulty components that contributed to the crash, such as bad brakes or a stuck accelerator, the vehicle manufacturer may share partial or full liability for your losses and injuries.